apache/pulsar/site2/docs/functions-overview.md

 Pulsar Functions can be described as

 * [Lambda](https://aws.amazon.com/lambda/)-style functions that are
-* specifically designed to use Pulsar as a message bus
+* specifically designed to use Pulsar as a message bus.

 ## Programming model